fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 result in verbose code.
 The code becomes especially noisy when many states are handled in the same way.

-View functions are prone to suffer in this way.
+View functions are prone to suffer from this noisiness.
-Many of these functions represent aspects of a user interface that have a binary nature.
+Many of these view functions have a binary relationship to the state of the cache.
 A loading icon is displayed when the cache is in a loading state.
-Otherwise no loading icon is displayed.
+Otherwise, no loading icon is displayed.
 An error message is displayed when the cache is in an error state.
-Otherwise no error message is displayed.
+Otherwise, no error message is displayed.
 View functions responsible for these features do not need to know all varieties of cache state.
 It is advisable to reduce the many states of the cache to a set of fewer states